 SHECAT will help school districts evaluate current and potential sexual health education curriculum.

-The KNOW Curriculum is one of three HIV/STD curriculum options available to school districts in Washington state.
+The KNOW Curriculum is one of two HIV/STD curriculum options available to school districts in Washington state.